 Our daughter’s name is Abebech.
 We will call her Abby, but have not decided on first and middle names.
 This is the first we can legally share this with all of you online.

 So, day 2.

-We tossed and turned for a few hours, then got up and got all of our stuff together.
+We tossed and turned for what seemed like just a couple hours, then got up and got all of our stuff together.
 We felt completely unprepared.
 What to bring?
 What to expect?
 Will she like us?
 How will we feel about her?

 We met up with the other families for breakfast, and then got to meet Almaz, the director of Hannah’s Hope.
 Almaz has been portrayed as a bit of a rock star in the AGCI world.
 She cares for the children, manages the staff and facilitates the adoption process with the government agencies.
-While she was younger and had better English than we envisioned, we had a great first impression, which would be reinforced throughout our time in Ethiopia.
+She was younger and had better English than we envisioned, and we had a great first impression all around, which would be reinforced throughout our time in Ethiopia.

 We finally saw a little bit of Addis Ababa by daylight.
 It was a beautiful, sunny day with blue skies.
 We weren’t far from the Hannah’s Hope transition home.
 We went down a bumpy dirt road and passed several buildings under construction.
 We entered a big gate that opened for us by a young man, the security guard.
 In a small courtyard by the driveway were nine children, standing or being held by the “special mothers,” waiting to meet us.
 It was a bit overwhelming, as more than a year of planning, praying, hoping and learning came to a head in a very short time.